Made from pasteurized or unpasteurized cow's milk

 Baby Swiss is an American type of cheese that was invented by Alfred Guggisberg and named by his wife in the mid 1960s outside of Charm, Ohio.
 The reason why it is called 'Baby Swiss' is because it looks like a miniature version of Swiss cheese.
 Due to the similarity in appearance between Baby Swiss and Lacy cheese, they are sometimes mistaken for one another.
 However, Lacy cheese has entirely different taste and smell than Baby Swiss.
 Baby Swiss and Lacy Swiss are two varieties of Swiss cheese.
 Both come with small holes and a mild flavour.
 Baby Swiss is made from whole milk, while Lacy Swiss is from low-fat milk.

 Derived from traditional Swiss cheese, Baby Swiss has a myriad of small 'eyes'.
-While its color ranges from ivory to pale yellow, its mild taste and smooth, creamy texture distinguish it from other types of cheeses.
+While its colour ranges from ivory to pale yellow, its mild taste and smooth, creamy texture distinguish it from other types of cheeses.
 When shredded, Baby Swiss melts well.
-Its buttery, somewhat nutty and sweet flavor goes well with sweet fruits and berries croissants and muffins, white and red wine, juices and even ice-cold milk.
+Its buttery, somewhat nutty and sweet flavour goes well with sweet fruits and berries croissants and muffins, white and red wine, juices and even ice-cold milk.

 Baby Swiss cheese is enjoyed not only in the United States but in Europe and Australia as well!